1 min read

 • Transition Modeling: Identifies where wildland fire is most likely to ignite structures.

-• Urban Fire Spread Modeling: Simulates structure-to-structure fire spread under realistic wind and fuel conditions.
+• Urban Fire Spread Modeling: Simulates structure-to-structure fire spread under worst case wind and fuel conditions.

 This multi-layered approach helps fire agencies, insurers, and communities understand not only where fire will go but how to slow it down.